JUWON-KEVIN-LEE/kotlin-study/project/NavMedia/README.md

 <br>

+#### classes

-BandwidthMeter : Estimates bandwidth by listening to data transfers.
+**BandwidthMeter** : Estimates bandwidth by listening to data transfers.

-ExtractorsFactory : Provides an array of extractors for the following formats.
+**ExtractorsFactory** : Provides an array of extractors for the following formats.

 ![formats](https://github.com/JUWON-KEVIN-LEE/kotlin-study/blob/master/project/NavMedia/images/formats.png)

-AdaptiveTrackSelection : A bandwidth based adaptive **TrackSelection**, whose selected track is updated to be the one of highest quality given the current network conditions and the state of the buffer.
+**AdaptiveTrackSelection** : A bandwidth based adaptive **TrackSelection**, whose selected track is updated to be the one of highest quality given the current network conditions and the state of the buffer.

-DataSourceFactory : Produces **DataSource** instances that delegate to HttpDataSources for non-file/asset/content URIs.
+**DataSourceFactory** : Produces **DataSource** instances that delegate to HttpDataSources for non-file/asset/content URIs.

-ExtractorMediaSource : Provides one period that loads data from a Uri and extracted using an **Extractor**.
+**ExtractorMediaSource** : Provides one period that loads data from a Uri and extracted using an **Extractor**.